taih304/Linux-Shell/Physical layer/Device files/dev.md

 ``tty`` command will print out the file name of the terminal connected to standard input.
 E.g: ``tty`` returns ``/dev/pts/19``

-``/dev/pts`` stores all number of the current opening terminal.
+``/dev/pts`` (which belongs to [devpts file system](https://github.com/TranPhucVinh/Linux-Shell/blob/master/Physical%20layer/File%20system/README.md#devpts)) stores all number of the current opening terminal, ``ls /dev/pts`` will print them out.
 Choosing the right terminal number will output data to the right terminal.

 E.g: